MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-setup-vat-statement.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **GST Statements**, and then choose the related link.
 2. Choose the **Name** field, and then choose **New** on the **GST Statement Names** page.
 3. Fill in the required fields.
-Usually you want to have a setting for each VAT Bus.
-Posting Group / VAT Prod.
+Usually you want to have a setting for each GST Bus.
+Posting Group / GST Prod.
 Posting Group combination.
 For Row numbers it does make sense to use equvalent numbers or codes as in your official GST Statement [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!Tip]